-Quavo’s QFD™ automated dispute management software is another example of applying innovative technology to prevent CFPB complaints.
-QFD is the only cloud based, end-to-end chargeback management platform in the industry.
-Quavo’s experts created QFD with decades of experience upholding CFPB requirements at some of the world’s largest financial institutions.
+Quavo’s QFD™ automated dispute management software is another example of applying innovative technology to prevent facing the CFPB.
+QFD™ is the only cloud-based, end-to-end chargeback management platform in the industry.
+Quavo’s experts created QFD™ with decades of experience upholding CFPB requirements at some of the world’s largest financial institutions.
 QFD’s automated fraud and dispute management software also assures Reg E and Reg Z compliance with built-in factors like deadlines for provisional credit, case resolution, and customer communication.
 Financial institutions are now dealing with a consumer-friendly administration.
 Why not implement a consumer-friendly dispute management solution?

 Written by Julia Lum